curvegrid/go-ethereum-wiki/RPC-PUB-SUB.md

 ## logs
 Returns logs that are included in new imported blocks and match the given filter criteria.

+In case of a chain reorganization previous sent logs that are on the old chain will be resend with the `removed` property set to true.
+Logs from transactions that ended up in the new chain are emitted.
+Therefore a subscription can emit logs for the same transaction multiple times.

 ### Parameters
 1. `object` with the following (optional) fields